Leapfrogging – LNG for Africa

 Third, all African countries have very powerful diesel lobbies.
 They need to be brought on board as fighting them will be a recipe for endless stalemate.
 They must have something to win for cooperating but also something to lose for bad behavior.

-Africa is rising, no doubt for that.
-Africans will need cheap, reliable and clean energy to catch up with the Western world and they have an obvious solution in LNG that will not only solve their endemic electricity crisis.
+Africa is rising, no doubt about that.
+Africans will need cheap, reliable, and clean energy to catch up with the Western world and they have an obvious solution in LNG that will not only solve their endemic electricity crisis.
 It will also make Africa a much more environmentally friendly continent.
 As the saying goes – everybody is an environmentalist if it’s for free.

 Leave a Reply